TetieWasTaken/BobTheBot/README.md

 ## Adding this bot to your discord server

-1: Paste this link in your browser `https://discord.com/api/oauth2/authorize?client_id=1036359071508484237&permissions=8&scope=bot%20applications.commands`
+1: Paste this link in your browser <br />
+`https://discord.com/api/oauth2/authorize?client_id=1036359071508484237&permissions=8&scope=bot%20applications.commands`

 2: Select the server you want to add the bot to <br />